 Jesus also, that he might sanctify the people with his own blood, suffered outside the gate.
 Therefore, let us go forth to him outside the camp, bearing his reproach.
 For we have no continuing city here, but we seek one to come.

-Select a book to read:
+Select a book to read:Complete Translation

 ¶1.
 The burden that Habakkuk the prophet saw.

 Lord, how long will I cry and you not hear?
 I cry out to you about violence, but you do not deliver!

-4. The law is slacked, and justice never goes forth because the wicked have the righteous surrounded.
-Therefore, perverted judgment goes forth.
+4. The law is slacked, and justice never goes forth because the wicked have the righteous surrounded; therefore, perverted judgment goes forth.

-5. Look among the nations; consider, and be utterly astounded because I do a work in your days which you will not believe when it is reported.
+5. “Look among the nations, consider, and be utterly astounded because I do a work in your days which you will not believe when it is reported.

-6.For behold, I am raising up the Chaldeans, that bitter and impetuous nation, that shall go through the breadth of the land to take possession of dwellings that are not his.
+6.For, behold, I am raising up the Chaldeans, that bitter and impetuous nation, which shall go through the breadth of the land to take possession of dwellings not his.

-7.He is terrifying and to be feared.
-His judgment and dignity come from himself.
+7.He is terrifying and to be feared; His judgment and dignity come from himself.

 8.His horses are swifter than leopards and more alert than wolves in the evening.
 His horses prance about.
 His horsemen come from afar; they fly like an eagle swooping to devour.

 9.They are all coming for violence.
 Their faces are as one, forward, and he shall gather captives like the sand.

 10.He taunts kings, and rulers are a joke to him.
-He laughs at every fortified city, and heaps up earth and captures it.
+He laughs at every fortified city, and heaps up earth, and captures it.

-11.Then a spirit will sweep in, and he will transgress and be guilty, attributing this, his power, to his god.
+11.Then a spirit will sweep in, and he will transgress and be guilty, he who attributes his power to his god.”

 12. Are you not from ancient time, O Jehovah my God, my holy one?
-We will not die, Jehovah, for you have set him on the seat of judgment, and you have ordained him, the rock, to judge.
+We will not die, Jehovah, for you have set him on the seat of judgment, and you have ordained him, the Rock, to judge.